gbmj/litesite/README.md

 Visit https://github.com/gbmj/gbmj-net to see three distinct litesite scripts running on a main site plus two subsites.

 ### How to Use
-Copy litesite.py into the root folder for the files you want to build and edit the USER SETTINGS section.
+Use your preferred package manager to install the script's external dependencies (see [Requirements](#requirements)).
+Copy `litesite.py` into the root folder for the files you want to build and edit the USER SETTINGS section.
 Create your common and page-specific input files (see [Assumed folder structure](#assumed-file--folder-structure)), using content placeholders where desired (see [Placeholders](#placeholders)).
 Feel free to add custom logic to process your own tags and placeholders;
 the script indicates where such logic is needed.

-Use your preferred package manager to install the script's external dependencies (see [Requirements](#requirements)), update the shebang line as needed, and run.

 ### Requirements
 - python 3.13 or later
 - pypandoc 1.15 or later (plus pandoc 3.8 or later), see https://pypi.org/project/pypandoc/
 - python-frontmatter 1.1 or later, see https://pypi.org/project/python-frontmatter/

 - the common head, pre and post files must contain valid html; the script will insert them as is.
 The common head file must begin and end with `<head>` resp `</head>`.